vk-webdesign/cp1-final-project-fall-2018/README.md

-NB: You might find useful the [sample proposal](https://github.com/zamfi/cca-programming-electronics-fall-2017/blob/master/hw/sample-proposal.md) useful in completing this assignment!
+NB: You might find useful the [sample proposal for a software/hardware project](https://github.com/zamfi/cca-programming-electronics-fall-2017/blob/master/hw/sample-proposal.md) useful in completing this assignment!

 # Your Project Title Here